HorsegiirL

+HorsegiirL (born 20 April 2000) is a German DJ, singer, and songwriter, known for wearing a horse head mask.

 Life and career

 HorsegiirL hides her identity behind a chestnut-coloured horse head mask; Daniel Rodgers of Vogue wrote in November 2023 of being shackled by an "NDNeigh" to not ask "serious, journalistic questions about [her] provenance [or] distinct biological make-up", but noted that she was Berlin-based and that she had described herself as "half-horse, half-human".
-She told i-D in September 2023 that she uses the real name "Stella Stallion", grew up on "Sunshine Farms", and had gone from "making up my own melodies in my head when I was a young foal" to being "discovered by Whitney Horston at a harvest fest" as a teenager, and she told Rodgers that she had "been famous for a while" and that she had listened to the likes of Crazy Frog and Hampton the Hamster growing up.
+She told i-D in September 2023 that she uses the real name "Stella Stallion", grew up on "Sunshine Farms", and had gone from "making up [her] own melodies in [her] head when [she] was a young foal" to being "discovered by Whitney Horston at a harvest fest" as a teenager.
+She also told Rodgers that she had "been famous for a while" and that she had listened to the likes of Crazy Frog and Hampton the Hamster growing up.
 In addition, a February 2024 ABC News article described her as a "Black woman/horse/DJ", and of Mustang and Haflinger descent on her equine side.

 Her debut single, "Harvest Heartbreak", features Baugruppe90, a duo composed of Louis Köhler and Paul Vogler.
-In 2022, she released "Farm Fantasies", and that December she released "Pegasus", a futurepop song written about the day she first met her collaborator.
+In 2022, she released "Farm Fantasies", and that December released "Pegasus", a futurepop song written about the day she first met her collaborator.
 She and MCR-T then re-released "My Barn My Rules" in January 2023, which became a popular sound on TikTok several months later, which had previously been a part of their collaborative "Farm Fantasies" EP released in 2022.
 She then released "Praise the Farm" as the lead single of her three-track "Farm Fatale" EP and contained songs about her leaving her farm and moving to a city.
 Charlie Hedges played "My Barn My Rules" during her 30 July 2023 episode of BBC Radio 1's Dance Anthems Ibiza, which attracted attention after Arielle Free, who was guesting on the programme, expressed her disapproval of the song on air, prompting Hedges to deactivate her microphone in annoyance.
 Radio 1 subsequently suspended Free from the station for a week.
 The success of "My Barn My Rules" prompted HorsegiirL to release a video for the single in September 2023; later that year, the song appeared on Dazed's "20 best tracks of 2023" list.

 In October 2023, she released "F0rbiidden L0ve$tory", which interpolated Avril Lavigne's "Sk8er Boi" and was inspired by opinions of her parents' romance; the following December, she released "Wish ✮⋆˙", a Christmas song accompanied by a video.
 Struggling with the attention she was receiving, she went on holiday in Ecuador, staying near Cotopaxi, and attended an ayahuasca ceremony; after returning home, she released "Obsessed" in April 2024, which described infatuation, and was produced by A. G. Cook and Tom Demac.